District Attorneys Voice Support For Tougher Robbery Laws After Attack On Former Sen. Boxer

 This proposed bill, SB 82, is dead in the legislative process.
 It was introduced by State Senator Nancy Skinner.
 Staff familiar with the bill said it failed to pass the hurdles need to move on and is now permanently off the table.

-But Schubert believes the bill could resurface, which is why her colleagues statewide are speaking out.MORE NEWS: Smoke Drifts Into The Valley As Dixie Fire Grows To 217, 581 Acres
+But Schubert believes the bill could resurface, which is why her colleagues statewide are speaking out.MORE NEWS: South Sacramento Home Destroyed By Fire

 “This bill that she had going yes its on suspense status but that fact that we even considered a bill like that to me is just insane,” she said.